digital-cargo/good-practice-eCommerce/README.md

 ### Carrier´s process and data

-In the process, the carrier provides the core transportation and - in our case - performs the import process until the finalization of the customs presentation.
+n this good practice, the carrier is responsible for the core air transport and – in our scenario – also executes the import-side handling up to and including the completion of the customs presentation process.

+The carrier’s ONE Record responsibilities in this context are:

+- providing the air `TransportMovement` (flight segment),
+- providing the corresponding `Loading` activity (linking `ULDs` and `flight`),
+- consuming and acting on customs-related `Checks` (PLACI and customs presentation).

 **TransportMovement**

-The transportMovement reflects the transportation on the air segment.
-It is provided by the carrier.
+The `TransportMovement` logistics object represents the execution of the air leg.
+It is provided by the carrier and connects the operating aircraft, the departure and arrival locations, and the loading activities that belong to this leg.

 ```json
 {